top of page

 Best Student Presenter Award

-Looking ahead, she plans to expand her research portfolio by studying a broader range of animal species and deepening her understanding of evolutionary biology, with the intention of pursuing a PhD.
-As a scientist, naturalist, and conservation photographer, her passion for research inspires her collaborations and strengthens her dedication to inclusive science.
-Fueled by exploration, a strong sense of purpose, and her love for wildlife, Day is poised to make significant contributions to research and conservation.
+Looking ahead, Day plans to expand her research portfolio, studying a broader range of animal species and further exploring evolutionary biology.
+She is actively seeking a graduate position with the intention of continuing on to a Ph.D. program to achieve her academic and professional goals.
+As a scientist, naturalist, and conservation photographer, Day’s passion for research fosters collaborative relationships and strengthens her commitment to inclusive science.
+Driven by exploration, purpose, and her love for wildlife, Day is poised to make significant contributions to research and conservation.

 Parent Lab, University of Idaho